-O'Hickey, Michael (Ó Hiceadha, Micheál) (1861–1916), catholic priest and Gaelic Leaguer, was probably born shortly before his baptism on 12 March 1861 at Carrickbeg, Carrick-on-Suir, Co.
+O'Hickey, Michael (Ó Hiceadha, Micheál) (1861–1916), catholic priest and Gaelic Leaguer, was baptised on 12 March 1861 at Carrickbeg, Carrick-on-Suir, Co.
 Waterford, though he may have been born in 1860.
-He was the son of of Thomas Hickey and his wife Brigid (née Quinlan).
+He was the son of Thomas Hickey and his wife Brigid (née Quinlan).
 O'Hickey's father had been active locally in nationalist movements from the Young Irelanders of 1848 to the Land League.
 O'Hickey was not a native speaker of Irish but developed an interest in the language after reading an essay by Thomas Davis (qv).
-He was educated at the CBS, Carrick-on-Suir, at privately run schools in the town, and at St John's College, Waterford (1878–84), where he had a distinguished academic career.
+He was educated at the Christian Brothers' School, Carrick-on-Suir, at privately run schools in the town, and at St John's College, Waterford (1878–84), where he had a distinguished academic career.
 He was ordained to the priesthood in 1884.
-O'Hickey then spent nine years on the Scottish mission, serving in the isolated parishes of Kilmarnock, Dumfries, and Auchinleck.
+O'Hickey then spent nine years on the Scottish mission, serving in the isolated parishes of Kilmarnock, Dumfries and Auchinleck.
 These experiences imbued him with a sense of the value of intellectual pursuits in the lonely life of a priest.

 O'Hickey was a member of the Gaelic Union, learning Irish from John Fleming (qv) and contributing some Irish-language poems to the Gaelic Journal under the pen-name ‘Seamrog’.
 He also wrote English-language verse for the Nation, the Waterford News, the Munster Express, the Nationalist (Clonmel), the Glasgow Observer, and other newspapers, signing himself ‘MPH’, ‘Viator’, ‘LKY’, and ‘An Irish Priest’.
 He devoted considerable effort to collecting information on Waterford poets, publishing a series of articles on the subject in the Waterford Star.
 He corresponded extensively on literary matters with Edmund Downey (qv) and D. J. O'Donoghue (qv), and assisted the latter in compiling his Dictionary of Irish poets.
 In 1892 he became a member of the London Irish Literary Society.